kashmir54/kashmir54.github.io/_ctfs/ImaginaryCTF2021/index.md

 </p>

 As we can see, the code is executed, therefore we can try to explote this vulnerability.
 The purpose is to read the flag file (?) or to execute code in the server.
-For that, we will need to call the **File** class in order to read its content, so we can use MRO (Method Resolution Order) to map
+For that, we will need to call the **File** class in order to read its content, so we can use MRO (Method Resolution Order) to list the classes to look up for the methods considering its inheritance map.
+The last class of the mro will be the object one, there, we could find some interesting methods that we can exploit.

+We use an empty string ("") and access its class attribute.
+We have some issues with the blacklist implemented in the code ("las", "bas", "bal") but we can bypass it with the following trick:

 ```